ray-project/ray/doc/source/autoscaling.rst

         - test -e <REPO_NAME> || git clone https://github.com/<REPO_ORG>/<REPO_NAME>.git
         - cd <REPO_NAME> && git fetch && git checkout `cat /tmp/current_branch_sha`

-This tells ``ray create_or_update`` to sync the current git branch SHA from your personal computer to a temporary file on the cluster.
+This tells ``ray create_or_update`` to sync the current git branch SHA from your personal computer to a temporary file on the cluster (assuming you've pushed the branch head already).
 Then, the setup commands read that file to figure out which SHA they should checkout on the nodes.
+Note that each command runs in its own session.
 The final workflow to update the cluster then becomes just this:

 1. Make local changes to a git branch
 2. Commit the changes with ``git commit`` and ``git push``